-Based upon our current operating plan, we believe our existing cash, including the net proceeds from our initial public offering, or our IPO will enable us to fund our operating expenses and capital expenditure requirements through unblinding and release of data for at least one of our Phase 3 programs, which we expect to occur in 2019.
-This estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
-Because the length of time and activities associated with successful development of relugolix and MVT-602 are highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
+We will require additional capital to complete the development and potential commercialization of relugolix and MVT-602.
+Because the length of time and activities associated with successful development of relugolix and MVT-602 are highly uncertain, we are unable to estimate with certainty the actual funds we will require for development and any approved marketing and commercialization activities.
 Our future funding requirements, both near and long-term, will depend on many factors, including, but not limited to:

-- the initiation, progress, timing, costs and results of our planned clinical trials for our product candidates; - the outcome, timing and cost of meeting regulatory requirements established by the FDA and other comparable foreign regulatory authorities; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending potential intellectual property disputes, including patent infringement actions brought by third parties against us or the products or any future product candidates; - the effect of competing technological and market developments; - the cost and timing of completion of commercial-scale manufacturing activities; - the cost of establishing sales, marketing and distribution capabilities for the products in regions where we choose to commercialize our products on our own; and - the initiation, progress, timing and results of our commercialization of our product candidates, if approved for commercial sale.
+- the initiation, progress, timing, costs and results of our planned and ongoing clinical trials for relugolix and MVT-602; - the outcome, timing and cost of meeting regulatory requirements established by the FDA and other comparable foreign regulatory authorities; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending potential intellectual property disputes, including patent infringement actions brought by third parties against us or our products or any future product candidates; - the effect of competing technological and market developments; - the cost and timing of completion of commercial-scale manufacturing activities; - the cost of establishing sales, marketing and distribution capabilities for our products in regions where we choose to commercialize our products on our own; and - the initiation, progress, timing and results of our commercialization of our product candidates, if approved for commercial sale.

+Based upon our current operating plan, we believe our existing cash will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months, if we make reductions in spending.
+This estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 We cannot be certain that additional funding will be available on acceptable terms, or at all.
-If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development or commercialization of our product candidates or potentially discontinue operations.
+If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back, or discontinue the development or commercialization of our product candidates or potentially discontinue operations.
+In addition, attempting to secure additional financing may divert the time and attention of our management from day-to-day activities and harm our product candidate development efforts.